Tree House Brewing Company: Move to Charlton

-Following a public hearing in 2016, Tree House was approved to purchase land in Charlton, MA for the construction of their new 53,000 square foot brewery.
+Following a public hearing in 2016, Tree House was approved to purchase land in Charlton, Massachusetts, for the construction of their new 53,000 sqft brewery.
 According to the public hearing notice, the entire project cost approximately $18.5 million, $7.7 million of which was issued as a bond by Mass Development.
 The new site in Charlton doubled the brewing capacity of the company.

 The Charlton site opened in May 2017.
 Despite continuing to sell beers on-site only, the brewery regularly sells out its supply, which now includes canned beer in addition to draught selections.
+Tree House is a non-distributing brewery—it is only available to buy on-site—and lines at the brewery can run an hour or more on certain days.

-Though the new site has the capacity to produce nearly 150,000 barrels of beer per year, compared with about 30,000 barrels in the post-2014 Monson site, Lanier had said initially that they would not begin in Charlton by producing at maximum capacity: "We still think we can sell at least 30,000 barrels to a hyper-local market — whether that’s all in house or limited distribution throughout Massachusetts."
-The continuing success of Tree House is marked by the proposed addition to the Charlton site of a 16,000 square foot area which would include outdoor space and an expanded bar, as well as a 2,000 square foot mezzanine inside the existing space.
+Although the new site has the capacity to produce nearly 150,000 usbeerbbl of beer per year, compared with about 30,000 usbeerbbl in the post-2014 Monson site, Lanier had said initially that they would not begin in Charlton by producing at maximum capacity: "We still think we can sell at least 30,000 barrels to a hyper-local market — whether that’s all in house or limited distribution throughout Massachusetts."
+The continuing success of Tree House is marked by the proposed addition to the Charlton site of a 16,000 sqft area which would include outdoor space and an expanded bar, as well as a 2,000 sqft mezzanine inside the existing space.
 Further, the burgeoning necessity of a traffic light on the road adjacent to the brewery indicates the heavy traffic driven by the brewery, and illustrates the need for the local community to aid in managing the impact of the brewery because of its popularity.